 A Few Things about How to Remember Names that are Important

 When people try to use this technique, they typically give up way too soon.
 The technique seems hard in the beginning.
 Since the memory technique takes a little effort to get started, most people never even try.
+You might find yourself pushing back because in the moment following these steps for an unfamiliar name will seem daunting.
+But, just like any skill, it takes practice and this new way of memorizing may be easier at home.
+Without the pressure of time and necessity, try LMER on your spouse, in-laws, friends, etc. This memory hook is most helpful with a quick, short description or story.
 These last couple of tips can take a little of the pressure off.

 No Need to Create a Mind Picture on the Spot in Most Cases